LAWS GOVERNING A KNIFE

 ORIGIN OF KNIFE REGULATIONS

-The history of Knife Legislation traces back to the southern states of USA, which was enforced in order to prevent dueling and violent sports played for the purpose of entertainment.
+The history of Knife Laws trace back to the southern states of USA, which was enforced in order to prevent dueling and violent sports played for the purpose of entertainment.
 In the early 19 th century knives were used to settle quarrels and disputes, which lead to widespread bloodshed.
 After the American Civil War the laws regarding purchase and possession of arms became draconian due to fear of weapon possessed by certain racial groups, like African-American and Hispanic Americans.
 In Texas the restrictive law passed on April 12, 1871 by Texas Reconstruction Legislature can be considered as the ancestor of the present law restricting purchase, possession and use of knife.

 INDIAN CONTEXT